reissbaker/holdup/README.md

 ##### holdup.reject(fn)

+Given a reason, returns a promise that will reject with the reason.

+Essentially a degenerate but convenient form of `holdup.make` for creating promises that you know will reject to a specific value.

+##### holdup.ferr(fn)

 Given a function that returns a value, returns a promise that will reject with the result of the given function passed as the rejection reason.